samtron1412/docs/it-term.md

 - The main disadvantage of ICs is the high cost to design them and fabricate the required photomasks.

+## Logic gate

+In electronics, a logic gate is an idealized or physical device implementing a Boolean function; that is, it performs a logical operation on one or more binary inputs and produces a single binary output.
+- Logic gates are primarily implemented using diodes or transistors acting as electronic switches, but can also be constructed using vacuum tubes, electromagnetic relays, fluidic logic, pneumatic logic, optics, molecules, or even mechanical elements.
+- Logic gates allow the construction of a physical model of all of Boolean logic, and all of the algorithms and mathematics that can be described with Boolean logic.
+- In modern practice, most gates are made from field-effect transistors (FETs), particularly MOSFETs (metal-oxide-semiconductor field-effect transistors).
+- Compound logic gates AND-OR-Invert (AOI) and OR-AND-Invert (OAI) are often employed in circuit design because their construction using MOSFETs is simpler and more efficient than the sum of the individual gates.
+- In reversible logic (reversible computing), Toffoli gates are used.

 ## Processor

 In computing, a processor or processing unit is an electronic circuit